Comparing image files and PDFs with the Image Tester CLI

 java -jar ImageTester_3.1.3.jar -fb "Example: Image Tester CLI" -f files_modified/

-They should yield "unresolved" results for you to review in the dashboard.
+They should yield "unresolved" results for you to review in the Test Manager.
 Visual differences will be highlighted in magenta.
 It's up to you to accept (👍) or reject (👎) the changes.
 Applitools will remember your decisions for future analysis.

 Again, it's okay.
 If you get stuck on this example, don't suffer in silence!
 Please reach out to us to get things working.
 We can also help you get Applitools running in your own project.